davidmerfield/Blot/app/brochure/readme.txt

 --- image

 Here's an image.
 Blot knows how to deal with images too.
 To publish the image to my blog, I just put it inside my folder.
-This one's straight off my camera – Blot will generate thumbnails and optimized versions of it automatically for you.
+This one's straight off my camera – Blot generates thumbnails and optimized versions of it automatically for you.
 There it is!

 --- word document

 Here's a Word Document.
 Once I stick it into Blot's folder, Blot turns it into a blog post too.

-If I want to make a change this post, I just update the document.
-I'll drag this image into the Word Document.
-And there it is in the post.
+If I want to change this post, I just update the document.
+If I drag this image into the Word Document, there it is in the post.

 --- complicated layout file

-This Markdown file contains a little more complicated formatting but Blot knows how to handle it.
-It has more complex layout, embeddded videos, code snippets, mathematics in TeX, and more.
+This Markdown file here contains more complicated formatting but Blot knows how to handle it.
+It has a more complex layout, embeddded videos, code snippets, mathematics in TeX, and more.

 --- the point of blot

 The whole point of this, the reason that Blot exists, is so that I can use my favorite text editor to write my blog posts.
-I can take advantage of all these wonderfully powerful bits of software to run my blog.
 I can blog from the command line, or I can use microsoft word.
 I could manage my photo blog through lightroom.
 I could write a micro.blog from the text editor I really like on my phone.
 This is all possible because Blot strips away a conventional publishing interface and replaces it with files and folders.

---- search, RSS, archives

-Although the interface is simple, the blog itself that Blot generates comes with the features you'd expect – there's a search engine, an archives page and an RSS feed.
+I can take advantage of decades of incredibly powerful tools designed to work with files and folders too.

 --- drafts